mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels.md

 [An expansion panel](https://material.io/archive/guidelines/components/expansion-panels.html) is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.

+**Note:** Expansion panels are no longer documented in the current version of Material.
+Try using Cards instead for newer code.

 ## Simple Expansion Panel

 {{"demo": "pages/demos/expansion-panels/SimpleExpansionPanel.js"}}